-Which courts make custody and visitation decisions?
+Which courts make custody, parenting time, and visitation decisions?

 What are the different kinds of custody arrangements in Massachusetts?